 As B2B marketers, we understand the importance of social proof.
 This is why we weave customer feedback throughout our content and sales process.
-But many organizations are still working to determine how to incorporate online review sites into their existing strategies.
+But many organizations are still working to determine how to incorporate these sites into their existing strategies.

 We understand that there is value in customers leaving online reviews, but how do we build scalable and measurable processes to get the most out of this channel?

-I’ve talked before about the value I see in B2B review sites, but wanted to hear from others in the industry about the current landscape and future opportunities they see.
-I turned to Amy Bills, Research Director for Customer Engagement Strategies at SiriusDecisions, for her thoughts on B2B review sites and what marketing organizations should be considering as they build out their strategies.
+I’ve talked before about the value I see in these sites, but wanted to hear from others in the industry about the current landscape and future opportunities they see.
+I turned to Amy Bills, Research Director for Customer Engagement Strategies at SiriusDecisions, for her thoughts on online reviews sites and what marketing organizations should be considering as they build out their strategies.